-If you take too much thyroid medication (T4 or T3) and you become hyperthyroid based on certain lab tests, then you may raise your blood sugar and make insulin resistance worse.
+If you take too much thyroid medication, in any form, and you become hyperthyroid, then you may raise your blood sugar and make insulin resistance worse.

-This generally leads to persistently high blood sugar (and insulin resistance (4)) and the inability to lose weight.
+Being underdosed generally leads to persistently high blood sugar (and insulin resistance (9)) and the inability to lose weight.

 Cortisol, Blood Sugar & Thyroid Function

-The connection between your thyroid and blood sugar goes even deeper than what I've already explained so far.
+The connection between your thyroid and blood sugar goes even deeper than what we’ve discussed so far.

-We know that hypothyroidism (or hyperthyroidism) can lead to high blood sugar.
+So far we know that both hypothyroid and hyperthyroid states can lead to high blood sugar.

-For those unaccustomed to understanding the nuances of TSH, a rising TSH is an indication of HYPO (slowing) thyroid function.
+For those who may not understand the TSH lab test, a rising TSH is an indication of low thyroid function or hypothyroidism.